rossaddison/yii2-house2house/README.md

     1. console/config/main.php - edit and replicate the commands in the controllerMap for migrations over and above the 10 databases.

  1. **Installing roles and permissions**
- The final step is to install roles, and permissions that are built into the software.
-Whilst in the h2h_db database, Copy the sql  commands in auth_item and auth_item_child and run them in your phpMyadmin SQL section.
+Install roles, and permissions that are built into the software.
+Whilst in the h2h_db database, copy the sql  commands in auth and run them in your phpMyadmin SQL section.

  **Troubleshooting**
 Besides the issues section for this repository in order to debug your code, defaults have been set in the following files: